Netherlands Fellowship Programme (NFP)

 The academic application has to be received by KIT at the latest 1 month before the NFP application deadline.
-NFP deadlines are 22 March 2017, July 2017 (tbc), October 2017 (tbc).
+NFP deadlines are planned for November 2017 (tba), February/March 2018 (tba), July 2018 (tba).

 You are adviced to start the course application procedure as early as possible.

 KIT assesses the application and decides whether or not the applicant’s educational background and other experience meet programme requirements: